sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/PROVENANCE.md

 Original tested-source hashes must not be attached to modified publication copies.

+The captured evidence transcript should be published as the captured file rather than reconstructed manually.

 ## Supported Provenance Statement

 The available provenance supports the following statement:

 > SP-001 used a byte-verified provider implementation and byte-verified laboratory Ed25519 private key transferred to a physically separate Linux provider host.
 The Raspberry Pi boundary retained the corresponding public verification key without the provider private key.
-The SP-001 boundary was derived from the existing persistent-replay implementation by changing only the provider network location, and the resulting separate-host path successfully produced, verified, and consumed provider-signed bounded authority.
+The SP-001 boundary was derived from the existing persistent-replay implementation by changing only the provider network location.
+The resulting separate-host path successfully produced, verified, and consumed provider-signed bounded authority.
+A subsequent captured control demonstrated that new issuance was denied when the separate provider was unavailable and resumed after provider restoration without restarting the Raspberry Pi boundary.

 ## Limitations